 The pre-defined camera trajectory used to construct the frame matrix is flexible.
 In this case, we show a circle trajectory.

-Stereoscopic video provides fixed viewpoints to observe the scene.
+Stereoscopic video predefines the viewpoints, which cannot be changed, to observe the scene.

 Spatial videos enable viewpoint changes when observing the scene (stereoscopic novel view synthesis).

-The rendered depth maps, which contain distingused foreground and background content, indicate reasonable 3D effects.
-The left side demonstrate the RGB video.
+The rendered depth maps, which contain distinct foreground and background content, indicate reasonable 3D effects.

-The left side is the original video, and the right side is video after frame interpolation (via interpolating time in 4D, x4).
-The campabiltiy of frame interpolation demostrate the continuity of our 4D representation in time direction.
+The left side is the original video, and the right side is the video after frame interpolation (via interpolating time in 4D, x4).
+The capability of frame interpolation demonstrates the continuity of our 4D representation.

-Our stereoscopic video super-resolution design upsamples the video to provide more details.
+Our stereoscopic video super-resolution design delivers more details.

 Bilinear